DECENTfoundation/DECENT-Network/README.md

     $ cmake --build . --target all -- -j -l 3.0
     $ cmake --build . --target install

-By this time you should have Decent files installed at `~/dev/DECENTfoundation/build/DECENT-Network/artifacts/prefix` or `~/dev/DECENTfoundation/build/DECENT-Network/install` directory.

-You can use any path instead of `~/dev/DECENTfoundation` directory in the steps above.

 > Note that, in case of "Unix Makefiles" CMake generator, the last two commands are equivalent to:
 >
 >     $ make -j -l 3.0
 >     $ make install

+By this time you should have Decent files installed at `~/dev/DECENTfoundation/build/DECENT-Network/artifacts/prefix` or `~/dev/DECENTfoundation/build/DECENT-Network/install` directories.

+You can use any path instead of `~/dev/DECENTfoundation` in the steps above.

-You can use Xcode, or any other CMake generator, and then, if it is an IDE generator, instead of building and installing via `cmake` in terminal, open the generated project/solution file in the corresponding IDE and perform `ALL_BUILD` and `INSTALL` or `install` actions from there.
+You can use Xcode, or any other CMake generator, and then, if it is an IDE generator, instead of building and installing via `cmake` in terminal, open the generated project/solution file in the corresponding IDE and perform `ALL_BUILD` and `INSTALL` (or `install`) actions from there.

-### Installing all prerequisites, obtaining the sources, building, and installing Decent in Windows
+### Installing prerequisites, obtaining the sources, building, and installing Decent in Windows

 TODO